s0ders/akira.sh/content/posts/go-interfaces.md

 ## Not checking interface compliance

 Most interface checks are done at compile time, the compiler knows what value is passed to a function expecting an interface, and if the value does not satisfies the interface, the program will not compile.
-However, there are certain situations in which the compiler does not know the value ahead of time and the check will have to happen at run-time and, if the check fail, the program will panic.
+However, there are certain situations in which the compiler does not know the value ahead of time and the check will have to happen at runtime and, if the check fail, the program will panic.

-To avoid these run-time checks and, when it is necessary to guarantee within a package implementing a type that this type satisfies an interface, you can do the following:
+To avoid these runtime checks and, when it is necessary to guarantee within a package implementing a type that this type satisfies an interface, you can do the following:

 ```go
 // Replace `io.Writer` with the interface you need to ensure compliance